myanmarcyberyouths/mCal/apps/myanmar_calendar/src/event_calendars/GUIDE_FOR_ADDING_EVENT_CALENDAR.md

 ## 2. Constructing event calendar object

-_Only for events, formatted based on Western calendar dates._
+_Only for events formatted based on Western calendar dates._

 - Create a new file in `apps/myanmar_calendar/src/event_calendars` directory.
-- Construct an object, containing key-value pairs of date(key) and event name(value).
+- Construct an object containing key-value pairs of date(key) and event name(value).
 - Keys must be in following formats:
   > - `"Jan 05 2024"` - January 5 2024 (no repeat)
   > - `"Jan Mon 1 2024"` - First Monday of January 2024 (no repeat)